Page 1 of 1

 The line space has now been removed so we would then save the changes, so first press escape and the word INSERT will disappear.

-:w Will appear in the bottom left (this is the save changes command (write).
+:w Will appear in the bottom left (this is the save changes or write command).

 Image